 Luckily, I had my hotel booked for the night, The Siam Guest House ($20 for a double room).
 The room was large enough for it’s price, was squeaky clean and came equipped with an a/c.
 What else the hotel was right across the beach only five minutes walk.
 Both 7/11 and subway were nearby to support my vegetarian lifestyle.

-If you are traveling alone and looking for a cheaper but good accommodation, here are few of my hotel and hostel recommendation in Pattaya:
+If you are traveling alone in Pattaya and looking for a cheaper but good accommodation, here are few of my hotel and hostel recommendation in Pattaya:

 1. Anna Hostel – booking.com/anna